maargenton/go-testpredicate/README.md

 ## Bifurcated test execution context

 The `bdd` package implements a different way to structure and execute nested tests, compared to the traditional Go `testing` package.
 However, it remains 100% compatible with the `testing` package and all supporting tools around it.

-The alternate execution model is triggered by the use `bdd.Given()` or `bdd.Wrap()` as the root level function of a test, which produces a `bdd.T` instead of a `testing.T` as the test context. `bdd.T` is fully compatible with `testing.T` and can be used with any third party library that expect either the `testing.TB` interface.
+The alternate execution model is triggered by the use `bdd.Given()` or `bdd.Wrap()` as the root level function of a test, which produces a `bdd.T` instead of a `testing.T` as the test context. `bdd.T` is fully compatible with `testing.T` and can be used with any third party library that expect a `testing.TB` interface.

 Instead of executing all the test blocks sequentially, `bdd.T` identifies all